aureleoules/SoundCloudCSV/README.md

 # Soundcloud Favorites To CSV
-Retrieve all your soundcloud likes/favorites in a CSV file!
+Retrieve all soundcloud likes/favorites of an user in a CSV file!

 # Usage:
 * Install [Soundcloud Library](https://github.com/soundcloud/soundcloud-python): `pip install soundcloud`